chanind/penman-js/README.md

 [![ci](https://img.shields.io/github/actions/workflow/status/chanind/penman-js/ci.yaml?branch=main)](https://github.com/chanind/penman-js)
 [![Npm](https://img.shields.io/npm/v/penman-js)](https://www.npmjs.com/package/penman-js)

-Javascript port of [Penman Python library](https://github.com/goodmami/penman) for Abstract Meaning Representation (AMR).
+Javascript port of the [Penman Python library](https://github.com/goodmami/penman) for Abstract Meaning Representation (AMR).

 Full docs: [https://chanind.github.io/penman-js](https://chanind.github.io/penman-js/)

 ## About

-This library is a manual port of the Penman Python library, with identical method names and import structure.
-However, as Python and Javascript do have some differences, this port has the following changes:
+This library is a manual port of the [Penman Python library](https://github.com/goodmami/penman), with similar method names and import structure.
+All functionality available in the original library should also be available in this library, with similar usage and semantics.
+The Python library should still be considered the main project for new features.

-- all snake-case function names from the Python library are renamed using camel-case to fit Javascript naming conventions.
-For example, the function `get_pushed_variable` from Python is renamed to `getPushedVariable` in Javascript.
-- Python tuples are replaced with Javascript arrays
-- Python dictionaries are replaced with Javascript `Map`
-- functions only support positional arguments, since Javascript doesn't support keyword arguments like Python
-- All imports use `penman-js` as the base instead of `penman`.
-For instance, `from penman.graph import Graph` in Python is replaced with `import { Graph } from "penman-js/graph";` in Javascript.

-This library is not officially part of the Penman project.
+The goal of this project is to bring the power of the Penman Python library's AMR parsing and generation to the browser and Node.js.
+This project does not provide a CLI interface for manipulating AMR, since the Python library already provides that functionality.

 ## Installation